zzzprojects/awesome-entity-framework-6/README.md

 - [Entity Framework Classic](https://entityframework-classic.net/) - Entity Framework Classic is an EF6 fork.
 It's everything you like about EF6, but with better performance, must-have features, .NET Core support, and more.
 - [Entity Framework Extensions](https://entityframework-extensions.net/) - Entity Framework Extensions extends your DbContext with high-performance bulk operations: BulkSaveChanges, BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.
 - [Entity Framework Plus](https://entityframework-plus.net/) - Improve Entity Framework performance and overcome limitations with MUST-HAVE features.
-- [Entity Framework Effort](https://github.com/zzzprojects/EntityFramework-Effort) - An Effort is a powerful tool that enables a convenient way to create automated tests for Entity Framework based applications.

 ## Supported Packages
  - [EntityFramework.DynamicFilters](https://entityframework-dynamicfilters.net/) - Create global and scoped filters for Entity Framework queries.
 The filters are automatically applied to every query and can be used to support use cases such as Multi-Tenancy, Soft Deletes, Active/Inactive, etc.